godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 };
 ```

-`wdio config` configures Jasmine as the default test runner, but you can change it by following the documentation at [WebDriverIO - Test Runner Frameworks](http://webdriver.io/guide/testrunner/frameworks.html).
-The above config is not yet ready for running mobile UI tests.
-Let's start tweaking it.
+`wdio config` configures Jasmine as the default test runner, but, you can change it by following the documentation at [WebDriverIO - Test Runner Frameworks](http://webdriver.io/guide/testrunner/frameworks.html).
+The initial configuration doesn’t have what we need to start running mobile UI tests, so, let’s start tweaking it.

 WebDriverIO supports multiple services, of which Appium is a test automation framework for use with native, hybrid, and mobile web apps.
 [WebDriverIO's Appium service](http://webdriver.io/guide/services/appium.html) lets you automatically run Appium server in the background, which passes on UI test commands to the mobile simulator/emulator.

-Set up Appium for WebDriverIO:
+Let's set up Appium for WebDriverIO:

 **Step 1:** Install Appium and wdio-appium-service:
 ```console